taniietrinh/Benefits-With-Friends/Benefits-With-Friends_STD.md

 ****
 #### Test Case # and Name: 6.2 Unsuccessful deletion of EB

-Created by:
+Created by: Tuyet-Ngoc Le

 Executed by:

 Priority: Medium

-Short description: User decide not to delete their EB after clicking edit
+Short description: User unsuccessfully tries to delete their EB

 Preconditions: User is logged in and no EBs were created beforehand.